Looking for a challenge?

 Non-Example: 99 - 1 - 3 does simplify to the value 95, and each digit was used, but the digits were not used in the correct order.

 As students identify expressions on the game board in the classroom, I will also update the electronic game board below.
-I'm very curious to see which student and what class period can identify the most expressions this year.
+I'm very curious to see which student and what advisory can identify the most expressions this year.